rust-embedded/discovery/src/03-setup/linux.md

   arm-none-eabi-gdb \
   minicom
 ```

-`openocd` is not availabie in the official Arch repositories, but can be installed from the [AUR](https://aur.archlinux.org/packages/openocd/) or can be compiled from source as follows:
+`openocd` is not available in the official Arch repositories, but can be installed from the [AUR](https://aur.archlinux.org/packages/openocd/) or can be compiled from source as follows:

 ``` console
 git clone git://git.code.sf.net/p/openocd/code openocd-code